Two keys for continued progression in the gym and on the rugby pitch

 Analyse the demands of rugby and make sure your training exceeds these demands.
 Apply this rule to training intensity, load, and volume.
 Go the extra mile – sometimes literally!

 Of course, you can’t go all-out every training session and expect to make progress.
-You’ll soon burn out and become exhausted – even with a top-quality pre-workout supplement like Twitch Faster.
+You’ll soon burn out and become exhausted – even with a top-quality pre-workout supplement like Pre-Game.

 Instead use periodisation to combine training peaks with periods of less intense (but still demanding) training so you can continue making progress for as long as possible.
 For example: